1fish2/BBQTimer/README.md

 * Set other AndroidManifest.xml values.
 (Search info?)
 * Implement Activity#onCreateThumbnail().
 * Provide color feedback when tapping on the time display text view, like the system stopwatch app.
-* In the widget, tap the time display to open the activity? (... to start/stop?)
 * Follow system theme colors?
 * Add the alarm feature.
 On the main activity?
 Use, replace, or remove the Settings menu.
 * Display a notification for the alarms so people can tell why it beeped.